-To obtain injunctive relief based on a non-compete agreement, the employer must still prove that it will suffer irreparable injury if an injunction is not granted.
-Specifically, a covenant not to compete "will not be enforced by an injunction where the party seeking the injunction has failed to show that without injunctive relief he will suffer irreparable injury for which he has no adequate legal remedy."
+To obtain injunctive relief based on a non-compete agreement, most courts have held that the employer must still prove that it will suffer irreparable injury if an injunction is not granted.
+Specifically, the general rule stated is that a covenant not to compete "will not be enforced by an injunction where the party seeking the injunction has failed to show that without injunctive relief he will suffer irreparable injury for which he has no adequate legal remedy."
 Reach Group, L.L.C., 173 S.W.3d at 837-38; see also Cardinal Health Staffing Network, Inc., 106 S.W.3d at 241.
 That is not always an easy burden to carry, and provides a basis for a court to deny injunctive relief if it wants to do so without attacking the validity of the noncompetition agreement.
 See Cardinal Health Staffing Network, Inc., 106 S.W.3d at 241(holding that since employer could calculate its damages, it failed to prove irreparable harm even though its non-compete agreement was valid and enforceable); Criterion Brock, Inc. v.
 Aguirre, Civil Action No. H-11-1877, 2011 WL 2517319, at 4 (S.D.
 Tex.
 June 23, 2011) (reaching same conclusion); Shoreline Gas, Inc. v.
-McGaughey, 2008 WL 1747624, at 12 (Tex.
+McGaughey, No. 13-07-364-CV, 2008 WL 1747624, at 12 (Tex.
 App.-Corpus Christi April 17, 2008, no pet.) (not designated for publication) (although non-compete agreement was enforceable, employer was not entitled to a temporary injunction because it failed to prove probability of irreparable injury); W.R.
 Grace & Co. - Conn v.
 Taylor, No. 14-06-01056-CV, 2007 WL 1438544 (Tex.
 App.-Houston [14th Dist.]
 May 17, 2007, no pet.) (same).
-However, note that Texas law provides that "proof that a highly trained employee is continuing to breach a non-competition covenant gives rise to a rebuttable presumption that the applicant is suffering irreparable injury."
+However, there are two relevant notes here.
+First, it is worth noting that Texas law provides that "proof that a highly trained employee is continuing to breach a non-competition covenant gives rise to a rebuttable presumption that the applicant is suffering irreparable injury."
 In Electro-Motor, Inc. v.
 Industrial Apparatus Services, Inc., 390 B.R.
 859, 867 (Bankr.
 E.D.
 Tex.
 2008) (quoting Cardinal Health Staffing Network, Inc., 106 S.W.3d at 236).
+Second, some Texas state courts have done away with the irreparable injury requirement altogether.
+As one court stated in 2012 in an unpublished decision: